INC

 Visit your local MKM branch to find out how we can support your business and help you turn the Future Homes Standard into your next big opportunity.

-Disclaimer: The information on this page is based on the anticipated Future Homes Standard updates, which have not yet been formally published.
-While every effort has been made to ensure accuracy, details may change as official guidance is released.
+Disclaimer: This article focuses on England, where the Future Homes Standard applies.
+Scotland, Wales and Northern Ireland have different regulations and timelines, so requirements may vary depending on where you’re working.
+While every effort has been made to ensure accuracy, details may change as official guidance is updated.
 This content is intended as a general overview and should not be taken as specific professional advice.
 At MKM, we’ll continue to update our information as updates are published.
 However, we are unable to accept responsibility for any details that may become outdated or the accuracy of content on external websites referenced.

 Up Next